 Traumatic injury is the leading cause of death among North Americans between the ages of 1 and 44 years, resulting in nearly 150,000 deaths per year in the United States [6].
 The mortality following injury has classically been defined to occur in a trimodal distribution with 50% of deaths occurring at the scene, 30% in the first two days, and 20% following a prolonged intensive care unit (ICU) course [7].
 Early deaths occur as a result of hypovolemic shock or severe head injury, while late deaths result from progressive multiple organ dysfunction or nosocomial infection [8, 9] (Table 1).
 Early deaths resulting from traumatic brain injury may be exacerbated by inadequate cerebral perfusion, which leads to a secondary ischemic injury to the brain.

+TABLE 1: E TABLE 1: Epidemiology of Death following Trauma

 Acute (<48hrs) Early (24hr to 7 days) Late (> 7 days)

 CNS injury 40% 64% 39%

 Blood Loss 55% 9% 0%

 MOFS 1% 18% 61%